isomerpages/mol-services/_backupfiles/00-get-employed.md

 Alternatively, if you have been retrenched or already searching for a job beyond 6 months, you may wish to sign up for [Career Support Programmes](https://www.wsg.gov.sg/programmes-and-initiatives/wsg-career-support-programme-individuals.html) by contacting WSG's Careers Connect at [6883-5885](tel:+65-6883-5885) or NTUC's e2i centres at [6474-0606](tel:+65-6474-0606).

 Keen to learn more?
 Click [here](https://www.wsg.gov.sg/programmes-and-initiatives/wsg-career-support-programme/FAQs.html) to read more about the Programme FAQs.

-## Need Financial Help
-Click here for the [latest update on financial help available](Insert WASJ Financial Article) for those living in Singapore who are seeking support and guidance in their jobs and employment here.
-It provides information and available resources we can offer for various career decisions, upskilling options to improve your employability.